warp1337/cudahog_ros/README.md

 make && make install
 </pre>

-Example, assuming you installed CUDA in $HOME/test_system and you also want cudahog_ros also installed in this folder.
+An example assuming you installed CUDA in $HOME/test_system and you also want cudahog_ros installed in this folder/prefix.
 Note: the two paths do **not** necessarily be the same.
 This is just an example.

 <pre>